AdrianLxM/AAPSv2draft/docs/EN/Configuration/Fine_Tuning.md

 Before we start, let me say this in case it isn’t obvious…I’m not your medical professional, nor anyone else’s medical professional.
 Don’t take my words as a substitution for conversations with your doctor.

-Ok…that warning provided…Think Like a Pancreas is a great reference for understanding some of the guiding principles in pump therapy.
+Ok…that warning provided… [Think Like a Pancreas](https://www.amazon.co.uk/Think-Like-Pancreas-Practical-Insulin-Completely/dp/0738215147) is a great reference for understanding some of the guiding principles in pump therapy.
 Let me summarize the important parts:

 Basal rates should keep your BGs steady in the absence of other influences (such as food, medications, etc).
 Boluses should return your BGs to target after a meal.